MicrosoftDocs/memdocs/sccm/mdm/get-started/set-up-device-enrollment-on-premises-mdm.md

 ---
 # Set up device enrollment for On-premises Mobile Device Management in System Center Configuration Manager
 Enabling users to enroll their devices for System Center Configuration Manager On\-premises Mobile Device Management requires you to grant them permission to do so.
-To grant users permission to enroll devices, follow the tasks below:
+To grant users permission to enroll devices, follow the tasks below.

 -   [Create an enrollment profile that allows users to enroll modern devices](#bkmk_createProf)